kojigardiner/audiobox/README.md

 ### Tasks
 Seven [FreeRTOS](https://www.freertos.org/) tasks are utilized to manage various control loops.
 A global event handler object manages communication between tasks.
 Tasks can independently emit messages to the event handler object, which then passes messages back to tasks that have subscribed to specific message types.
 In this way, no task needs to communicate directly with another -- all inter-task communication happens via the event handler.

-Note that only the Spotify task is pinned to CORE0 (the ESP32 ), all others to CORE1.
+Note the Spotify task is pinned to CORE0 and all others to CORE1.
 Empirically, the Spotify task has proven to be significantly more stable on CORE0, perhaps due to the WiFi libraries also running there.

 ### Spotify Integration
 [Spotify's Web API](https://developer.spotify.com/documentation/web-api/) provides music playback information pertaining to the currently linked user account.
-The authorization flow utilized requires a Spotify user to log in and allow the application to read the "user-read-playback-state" and "user-read-playback-position" information.
+The authorization flow requires a Spotify user to log into their account and allow the application to read "user-read-playback-state" and "user-read-playback-position" information.

 ### Control
 The browser-based UI is served directly from the ESP32 using the [ESPAsyncWebServer](https://github.com/me-no-dev/ESPAsyncWebServer) library.
 Server-sent-events (SSE) are used to update the UI contents in realtime as audio tracks change.